CodeGoat24/UnifiedReward/README.md

 Please leave us a star ⭐ if you find our work helpful.
 - [2025/5] 🔥🔥 We released [UnifiedReward-qwen-[[3b](https://huggingface.co/CodeGoat24/UnifiedReward-qwen-3b)/[7b](https://huggingface.co/CodeGoat24/UnifiedReward-qwen-7b)/[32b](https://huggingface.co/CodeGoat24/UnifiedReward-qwen-32b)], the more powerful unified reward models built upon [Qwen2.5-VL-Instruct](https://huggingface.co/collections/Qwen/qwen25-vl-6795ffac22b334a837c0f9a5)!!(https://huggingface.co/Qwen/Qwen2.5-VL-7B-Instruct)!
 All its inference and evaluation codes are provided in `./inference_qwen` and `./benchmark_evaluation` directory, respectively.
 - [2025/5] 🔥🔥 We released [UnifiedReward-Think-7b](https://huggingface.co/CodeGoat24/UnifiedReward-Think-7b), the first unified multimodal CoT reward model.
 See [project page](https://github.com/CodeGoat24/UnifiedReward/tree/main/UnifiedReward-Think) for details.
-- [2025/4] 🔥🔥 We released [UnifiedReward-0.5B](https://huggingface.co/CodeGoat24/UnifiedReward-0.5b).
-Feel free to use it based on your needs.
 - [2025/4] 🔥🔥 We updated [UnifiedReward-7B](https://huggingface.co/CodeGoat24/UnifiedReward-7b), incorporating valuable feedback from the community, and released [UnifiedReward-7B-v1.5](https://huggingface.co/CodeGoat24/UnifiedReward-7b-v1.5) by introducing pointwise scoring for generated images across three dimensions: alignment, coherence, and style, each rated on a continuous scale from 1 to 5.
   1. **Alignment** quantifies how well an image matches its prompt.
   2. **Coherence** assesses the logical consistency of the image and the absence of artifacts or visual glitches.
   3. **Style** reflects the visual appeal of the image, independent of the prompt.

   Welcome to try the latest version, and the inference code is in `inference_qwen/image_generation/qwen_point_score_ACS_image_generation.py` and `./inference/point_score_ACS_image_generation.py`.
-- [2025/3] 🔥🔥 We released all training [datasets](https://huggingface.co/collections/CodeGoat24/unifiedreward-training-data-67c300d4fd5eff00fa7f1ede) and model [checkpoints](https://huggingface.co/collections/CodeGoat24/unifiedreward-models-67c3008148c3a380d15ac63a).
-- [2025/3] 🔥🔥 We released all training, inference, and evaluation code.
-- [2025/3] 🔥 We launched the [project page](https://codegoat24.github.io/UnifiedReward/) and [paper](https://arxiv.org/pdf/2503.05236).

 <img src=./docs/static/images/pipeline.png width="100%"/>